 The benefits of TESTA

 By adopting TESTA methodologies, the University and its academic Schools are aiming to enhance the student learning experience by increasing student engagement through more varied assessment and feedback approaches.
 Broadening approaches will help facilitate student engagement with deeper learning and further develop their understanding of assessment and feedback literacies.
-Importantly for both students and staff, TESTA additionally presents the opportunity to identify areas of over-assessment, with an aim to reducing workload and improving student and staff assessment experiences.
+Importantly for both students and staff, TESTA additionally presents the opportunity to identify areas of over-assessment, with an aim to reducing workload, enhancing efficiency, and improving student and staff assessment experiences.